phtb233/sequential-games/README.md

 of turns is undetermined.

 ###Implementation
-The original works that produced this computation provided it in Haskell, leveraging it's lazy evaluation and infinite lists to define complicated structures founded in mathematics.
-Further examination has revealed that the algorithm supports parallel computations of multiple possible outcomes (another facility greatly simplified by Haskell).
-Communication between the site and the game logic is handled by Yesod.
+The original works that produced this computation provided it in Haskell, leveraging it's laziness and infinite lists to define complicated structures and benefit from partial evaluation.
+Further experimentation has revealed that the algorithm supports the parallel computation of all possible, optimal outcomes (another facility greatly simplified by Haskell).
+Communication between the site and the game logic is handled by Yesod, a web framework written in said language.

-Additionally, the competitive games are accompanied with an online multiplayer/chat option, if the AI proves disatisfactory.
+Additionally, the competitive games are accompanied with an online multiplayer/chat option, should the AI prove disatisfactory.